kushmirc/PackageDelivery/README.md

 ## Summary:
 This is a Python program built using the Pycharm IDE.
+The purpose of the program is to find the shortest route for delivering mail packages to different addresses.
+The scenario is based on a sample of 40 packages which are delivered to addresses around Salt Lake City, UT.
+There are three trucks and two drivers available for delivering the packages.
+Each package has eight attributes including a unique package ID, a destination address, and a delivery status.
+This data is loaded into the program from an Excel file which was converted to csv.
+Distance and address csv files are also loaded into the system to provide the data used in the scenario.

-The main method launches the JavaFX UI, and sets the stage to the Main Screen FXML file.
-There are five Controller classes, and five corresponding .fxml files for each of the five JavaFX windows.
+each of the five JavaFX windows.
 Users are able to add modify and delete part and products using buttons on the main screen.
 They can search for parts and products using the search fields on the main screen.
 There are error handling messages presented when various invalid operations are performed by the user, as well as confirmation dialogue boxes for deleting parts, products, and associated parts for products.